 The emotional and behavioral challenges seen as children grow older are often related to gaps and lapses in the foundation of their development.
 These gaps can derail basic capacities to relate and communicate, share attention and self-regulate.
 Developmental disturbance can disrupt the formation of empathy and comprehension of the world around and the capacity to communicate thoughts and feelings with words, play and other symbols.
 The program's focus on understanding the foundations of development and early experiences makes sense for any clinician who is interested in training that will support and enhance their work with families and children at all ages.

-This program is for interdisciplinary post master’s professionals from many different backgrounds such as Social Workers, Pediatricians, Psychiatrists, Neonatologists, Nurse Practitioners, Midwives , Speech Pathologists, Psychologists, Psychiatrists, Obstetricians, Family Therapists, Mental Health Counselors, School Counselors, Child Life Specialists, , Physical Therapists, Early Childhood Educators, Child Care Providers, Occupational Therapists, and others who professionally impact the lives of families and children.
+This program is for interdisciplinary post master's professionals from many different backgrounds such as Social Workers, Pediatricians, Psychiatrists, Neonatologists, Nurse Practitioners, Midwives , Speech Pathologists, Psychologists, Psychiatrists, Obstetricians, Family Therapists, Mental Health Counselors, School Counselors, Physical Therapists, Occupational Therapists, and other licensed professionals whose work impacts the lives of young children and families.

 About the Program

-The Institute for Parenting Post Graduate Program in Parent-Infant Mental Health is a 2-year intensive training program designed for clinicians, supervisors, consultants, and educators.
+The Institute for Parenting Post Graduate Program in Parent-Infant Mental Health, Developmental Practice and Trauma is a 2-year intensive training program designed for clinicians, supervisors, and consultants.
 This program is unique in its theory and research to practice emphasis, its grounding in infant and early childhood development, its cross-disciplinary scope and its practitioner practicality perspective.
 Rooted in the relational context of the work, the course of study embraces the complexity of the children and families served as well as the systems in which service is delivered.
 The program offers what the IMH clinician really needs to know to do the work.
 It is practice driven.
 In addition, the program aims to help the clinician formulate new and deeper ways to think about the why and how of practice.

--Full Day Training Seminars with Distinguished National Experts in the Field of
+Full Day Training Seminars with Distinguished National Infant Mental Health, Developmental

 - Core Seminars: The overarching structure of the program is derived from a task analysis of what it is that the IMH clinician really does.
 The coursework is operational and practice driven in the context of conceptual and empirical depth and understanding of developmental processes and progressions which serve as the master map of the work.
 Beginning with initial contacts, intensive assessments, and moving on to clinical intervention and the reflective supervision process, coursework will include the key bodies of knowledge required to develop conceptual and research depth, understanding of developmental processes and progressions as well as the skills and competencies to conduct the essential components of parent-infant mental health and developmental practice.
 For example, included in the curriculum will be the development of the early parent-child relationship in the context of both typical and atypical child development.
 Although grounded in attachment theory, other theoretical perspectives such as psychoanalytic, cognitive behavioral, social learning and trauma theory will be integrated as well.